 Zillow doesn't make it easy to track down "Zestimates" on their website.
 Sure, you can easily get a "Zestimate" by clicking the box right in the middle of the home screen, but what if you had a question or wanted to learn more?
 This is where it gets tricky.

 One statistic, overlooked by many homeowners, is that the accuracy of the Zestimates in their specific area can be drastically different than the national average.

-On Zillow.com at the very bottom of the homepage is the small tab titled "Zestimates".
+On Zillow.com, at the bottom of the homepage is the small tab titled "Zestimates".
 Here you will find a bunch of FAQs about Zestimates and hyperlocal information that you've probably never seen before.

 Zillow Prize will award $1M for improving Zestimate READ MORE

 This is a big red flag.
 Not only does this tell the public that Zillow is unhappy with how their Zestimate Home Value tool performs, but they believe other teams can do a better job than they can.

 Zillow has announced that they are rewarding a team with $1,000,000 to help improve its Zestimate tool.